 Superintendent of Schools, Delta School District

-Superintendent of Delta School District since 2010, Dianne Turner has always been passionate about engaging students in learning that is meaningful and supporting teacher engagement in innovative teaching practice and collaborative inquiry that inspires learners.
+Superintendent of Delta School District from 2010-2016, Dianne Turner has always been passionate about engaging students in learning that is meaningful and supporting teacher engagement in innovative teaching practice and collaborative inquiry that inspires learners.

 Prior to 2010, Dianne spent 13 years in the Vancouver School District as a science teacher and department head.
 She also served as Vice Principal, for seven years, and Principal, for five years, at Point Grey Secondary, followed by a five years as Principal at Eric Hamber Secondary.

 Dianne received a B.Sc. from Simon Fraser University and completed their Professional Development.
 She recently completed her Masters in Educational Leadership and is currently preparing her dissertation for the Educational Leadership Doctoral Program at SFU.